 This may be a separate feature request, but it would also be useful to have features like what are available with item coloring, where I can smooth out or otherwise affect the size progression to account for clustering.

-#2 Updated by Aren Cambre almost 6 years ago
+#2 Updated by Aren Cambre over 7 years ago